Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

-If you need a kilt equivalent of the famous Levi 501 jeans, this tartan and a few rivets may be just the thing.
-On this day, May 20th, in 1873, San Francisco businessman Levi Strauss and Reno, Nevada tailor Jacob Davis were given a patent to create work pants reinforced with metal rivets, marking the creation of one of the world’s most famous garments: blue jeans.
-From a workaday item created for miners and labourers in the the developing West during the Gold Rush years, denim blue jeans are now a wardrobe staple with styling that easily identifies their latest fashion incarnation: 50's simplicity of rolled up cuffs; wide-leg bell bottoms and flares of the 60s; tight form-fitting jeans of the 70s; high-waists of the 80s; distressed looks of the 90's; low-rise and colour washes of all types in the 00's.
-Today they have been morphed into hybrid forms including jorts (jeans x shorts), jeggings (jeans x leggings).
-And if you fancy a utility hiking kilt in denim, there are many shades and styles to be found, with classic riveting of course! 👖
+On this day in 1873, San Francisco businessman Levi Strauss and Reno, Nevada tailor Jacob Davis were given a patent to create work pants of denim fabric reinforced with metal rivets, marking the creation of one of the world’s most identifiable garments: blue jeans.
+From this workaday item created for miners and labourers in the the developing West during the Gold Rush years, denim blue jeans are now a wardrobe staple with distinctive styling taking prominence in each decade: 1950's simplicity of rolled up cuffs; the wide-leg bell bottoms and flares of the 1960s; tight form-fitting jeans of the 1970s; high-waists of the 1980s; distressed looks of the1990's; low-rise and colour washes of all types in the 00's.
+Blue jeans today have even been morphed into hybrid forms including jorts (jeans x shorts) and jeggings (jeans x leggings).
+And if you fancy a utility hiking kilt in denim, there are many shades and styles to be found, with classic riveting of course!👖

 On this day, May 20th, in 1873, San Francisco businessman Levi Strauss and Reno, Nevada, and tailor Jacob Davis were given a patent to create work pants reinforced with metal rivets, marking the creation of one of the world’s most famous garments: blue jeans.